flutter/website/src/docs/cookbook/networking/send-data.md

   2. A `builder` function that tells Flutter what to render, depending on the state of the `Future`: loading, success, or error.

-Note that `snapshot.hasData` will only return `true` when the snapshot contains a non-null data value.
+Note that `snapshot.hasData` only returns `true` when the snapshot contains a non-null data value.
 This is why the `createAlbum` function should throw an exception even in the case of a 404 Not Found server response.
 If `createAlbum` returns `null` then `CircularProgressIndicator` will be shown indefinitely.